 Volume by Price Indicator

-Volume-by-Price is a metric that displays the amount of volume for a certain price range depending on closing prices.
+Volume-by-price is a metric that displays the amount of volume for a certain price range depending on closing prices.
 To correlate with these price ranges, volume-by-price bars are horizontal and presented on the left side of the chart.
-Chartists can see these bars as a single colour or two colours to distinguish between up and down volume.
+Chartists can see these bars as a single colour or two colours to distinguish between up and down volumes.
 This indicator may be used to detect high-volume price ranges to signal support or resistance by combining volume and closing prices.
 By default, StockCharts displays twelve Volume-by-Price bars, but users can change this number to suit their needs.

 The volume price trend indicator is used to measure an asset’s demand and supply balance.
 The percentage change in the share price trend represents the relative supply or demand for a certain security, while the volume represents the force driving the trend.
 Most charting software packages include the VPT indicator.